 That is why the condition of this verse is left open.
 How men and women respond to this supreme scandal determines their destiny.”
 (Emphases mine)

 We can certainly agree with Carson’s exegesis of the passage.
-Jesus’ words can be taken in the two ways Carson mentions and the offence of the cross is central.
+Jesus’ words can be taken in the two ways Carson mentions and the offence of the cross is central – it “stands at the very heart of the divine disclosure.”
+For some the crucifixion of Jesus will only “make the offence greater.”
+For others, they will understand and accept the “offence” in humility as the way of salvation and thereby “reduce or remove the offence.”
 Carson correctly notes that no conclusion is offered as to Jesus’ “what if you see him ascend to where he was before” statement.
 What will you think?
 What will you believe?
 Carson correctly points out that there is no conclusion so that the conditionality of the statement will be preserved.
 For Carson clearly states, “That is why the condition of this verse is left open.
 How men and women respond to this supreme scandal determines their destiny.”
 What Carson is saying here is that the appropriation of the salvation that comes through Christ’s death on the cross has an “open,” “conditional” nature to it.
 The cross presents people with a critical personal decision of their will and that decision determines their eternal destiny.
 Carson makes it clear that there is a response to “this supreme scandal” that determines the person’s destiny.

-Yet, in direct contrast to this according to the Calvinist doctrines of God’s eternal decree, predestination, and unconditional election, Carson also believes that each person’s eternal destiny is fixed by God from before the foundation of the world.
-Carson theological belief is that every person’s eternal destiny has been unconditionally predetermined by God.
+Yet, in direct contrast to his own exegesis here, Carson holds to the Calvinist doctrines of God’s eternal decree, predestination, and unconditional election.
+Carson believes that each person’s eternal destiny is fixed by God from before the foundation of the world.
+Carson’s theological belief is that every person’s eternal destiny has been unconditionally predetermined by God.
 Yet Carson can write that what determines a person’s destiny is how they “respond” to this supreme scandal.
 He presents the question of one’s eternal destiny as something that is conditioned upon their response to the cross of Christ.
 I think Carson’s words are clear enough here and mean just what they say – “How men and women respond to this supreme scandal determines their destiny.”
 In other words a persons’ destiny is determined by their response to Christ and the “condition of the verse is left open” so that they can respond either way.
 And it is that response that determines their eternal destiny.
 For Carson’s statements to be coherent, person’s must the sole author of such a response and have the ability of contrary choice.

 But all this is surely incoherent with Carson’s Calvinist theology.
 If God has unalterably and irresistibly predestined certain people to eternal life and all others to eternal damnation, how then can it be meaningfully said that “the condition of this verse is left open.”
 How can it coherently be said, “How men and women respond to this supreme scandal determines their destiny?”
 Linking the response of men and women with the determination of their destiny in a context where the Greek preserves the conditionality of the response and resultant destiny is surely incoherent with Calvinist determinism.

 What does Carson mean by “respond?”
 Who does the actual “responding” in a world where “whatsoever comes to pass” has been ordained beforehand solely by the will of God?
-If words mean anything, Carson can only mean to be saying that men and women do genuinely respond to Jesus, that their response is not predetermined, and that their own will determines their eternal destiny.
+We refuse to play word games with Carson, if that is what he is doing.
+That is, if he is merely informing us that the response of men and women determines their eternal destiny with their “response” being what God causes in them.
+These men ad women show a “response,” but it is merely in an instrumental sense.
+It is not of them.
+It is caused by God in and through them.
+If that is what Carson means, which would be consistent with his deterministic theological and soteriological doctrines, then he ought to say that.
+But he hasn’t said that.
+So, if words mean anything, Carson can only mean to be saying that men and women do genuinely respond to Jesus, that their response is not predetermined, and that they themselves, by their own decision of their will, determine their eternal destiny.

 Therefore, contrary to Carson’s theology of predestination and unconditional election, it is not God who has determined each individual’s eternal destiny beforehand but we who determine our destiny in light of God’s revelation of salvation through the “good news” of the cross in the real time of historical event.
 Hence, Carson’s comments are inconsistent with his underlying theology.